pingcap/docs/tidb-cloud/migrate-from-op-tidb.md

     --start-ts="431434047157698561"
     ```

-    - --pd: the PD address of the upstream cluster.
+    - `--pd`: the PD address of the upstream cluster.
 The format is: [upstream_pd_ip]:[pd_port]
-    - --sink-uri: the downstream address of the replication task.
-Configure --sink-uri according to the following format.
-Currently, the scheme supports mysql/tidb/kafka/pulsar/s3/local.
+    - `--sink-uri`: the downstream address of the replication task.
+Configure `--sink-uri` according to the following format.
+Currently, the scheme supports `mysql/tidb/kafka/pulsar/s3/local`.

         ```
         [scheme]://[userinfo@][host]:[port][/path]?[query_parameters]
         ```

-    - --changefeed-id: The ID of the replication task.
+    - `--changefeed-id`: The ID of the replication task.
 The format must match the ^[a-zA-Z0-9]+(\-[a-zA-Z0-9]+)*$ regular expression.
 If this ID is not specified, TiCDC automatically generates a UUID (the version 4 format) as the ID.
-    - --start-ts: Specifies the starting TSO of the changefeed.
+    - `--start-ts`: Specifies the starting TSO of the changefeed.
 From this TSO, the TiCDC cluster starts pulling data.
 The default value is the current time.

     For more information, see [Manage TiCDC Cluster and Replication Tasks](https://docs.pingcap.com/tidb/stable/manage-ticdc).